Six banks team up in plan for shared customer data register

 Banks have in the past pointed to client confidentiality and security as stumbling blocks to such sharing of information, but Swift said each bank will retain ownership of its own information and control over which institutions can view the data.

-JPMorgan, Citi, Bank of America Merrill Lynch, Commerzbank, Societe Generale and Standard Chartered have signed the agreement with Swift.
+JPMorgan, Citi, Bank of America Merrill Lynch (BAC.N), Commerzbank (CBKG.DE), Societe Generale (SOGN.PA) and Standard Chartered (STAN.L) have signed the agreement with Swift.

-The Brussels-based organisation said it expects more banks to join in the coming months.
+The Brussels-based organization said it expects more banks to join in the coming months.

 The banks will join a working group to agree processes and the documentation and information necessary to meet KYC requirements across many countries and will start putting their own data into the register, Swift said.